NikhilSuthar/dbt-sqlx/README.md

 Sample Configuration
-Below is sample configuration of provider and models:
+Below are some sample configuration of LLM providers and models:

 **Groq**
 ```